deja-vu-platform/deja-vu/packages/catalog/authoring-concepts.md

     time a relevant event (e.g. a creation or an update) happens
     - include the GraphQL subscription resolvers. *For security reasons*, the return value of subscriptions should not contain any data.
 They should just return `true`.
-When an component receives the reply, it should reload the data so that if it is in a transaction, all the other components in the transaction would also get re-run.
+When a component receives the reply, it should reload the data so that if it is in a transaction, all the other components in the transaction would also get re-run.
 This ensures, for example, that any authentication or authorization checks happen again.